cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 controls the pressure at the airway node for positive pressure ventilation.
 More details on positive pressure ventilation can be found in the @ref AnesthesiaMachineMethodology.

-For a realistic muscle pressure source signal, the %BioGears %Respiratory System adopted the mathematical model proposed by Fresnel, et al. @cite Fresnel2014musclePressure , which is based on clinical data.
+For a realistic muscle pressure source signal, the %Respiratory System adopted the mathematical model proposed by Fresnel, et al. @cite Fresnel2014musclePressure , which is based on clinical data.
 Accordingly, the time series of the respiratory muscle pressure, <i>P<sub>mus</sub></i>, is given by,